shivangrk/shivangrk.github.io/README.md

 -	Understanding of CI/CD, Application Resiliency, and Security.
 Can create CI/CD pipelines using Jenkins and Urbancode.
 -	Developed applications implementing networking protocols (RIP, OSPF) and used Wireshark, Fiddler, and tcpdump for network testing.
 -	Hands-on practical experience in system design, application development, testing, SDLC, debugging, code maintenance and operational stability
+-	Strong problem-solving and analytical skills, with a keen attention to detail.
+- Strong communication and collaboration skills.

 ## Experience
 **JPMorgan Chase & Co** (Apr 2023 – Present)\